EmiliaCardenas/Implementation-of-Computational-Methods/README.md

 ![Regex](Regex.png)

-## Tests
-The file tests_regexp.py has all the cases tested for regular expressions.
-It includes 20 tests, of which only 7 are valid, and will pass.
-If the word entered in the py file is incorrect, the test will not appear.

 ## Prolog
 To run a proper prolog, use *prolog.pl* and the test with *test_prolog.pl*.
 I also tried to do it in Prolog.
 Using an array, and searching letter by letter to see if it fits or not.
 Searching first with the head, and it continues, going for the tail until the word is complete.